Gana Misra

 The New Frontier: Podcasts, Substacks, and Discord

-If Regulation FD was written for the press release era, it's being enforced in the TikTok era.
-The proliferation of investor adjacent media has created a compliance minefield that many IR teams simply haven't mapped.
+The full text of Regulation FD was written for the press release era, but it is being enforced in the TikTok era.
+A 2024 survey by the National Investor Relations Institute (NIRI) found that 62% of IR professionals reported increased compliance complexity due to social media and podcast channels (NIRI, 2024).
+The proliferation of investor-adjacent media has created a compliance challenge that many IR teams have not fully mapped.

 Substacks and investor newsletters present similar challenges.
 A founder with a popular newsletter who discusses their company's product roadmap in ways that imply business trajectory may be providing forward guidance without any of the legal safe harbors that would protect a formal earnings call statement.